 The Heart of Hastings Hospice is a community-based, volunteer, in-home service, dedicated to meeting the needs of individuals and their families who are facing the terminal phase of their illness.
 The Heart of Hastings Hospice will assist these people to remain in their home longer or to die at home or at the Residential Hospice in Madoc.

-The purpose of the Heart of Hastings Hospice is to coordinate the provision of supportive care by trained palliative care volunteers to the terminally-ill person and the family.
+The purpose of the Heart of Hastings Hospice is to coordinate the provision of supportive care by trained hospice palliative care volunteers to the terminally-ill person and the family.

 This program is intended to complement the activities of existing health services.
-This is accomplished by the coordinator of Palliative Care Services liaising with other health care providers, in order to provide optimum support and care of the sick person.
+This is accomplished by the Hospice Service Coordinator liaising with other health care providers, in order to provide optimum support and care of the sick person.
 Heart of Hastings Hospice specifically provides specially trained volunteers to go into the home of the palliative person, wherever that person resides, as a supportive companion to that person and family.

 With volunteer support our primary goals are: